tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This term is only relevant if the dwc:Event represents an inventory.
-Recommended best practice is to use a controlled vocabulary such as the terms included under the Biological Collections Ontology superclass 'taxonomic inventory process' (<a href="http://purl.obolibrary.org/obo/BCO_0000047">http://purl.obolibrary.org/obo/BCO_0000047</a>).
+Recommended best practice is to use a controlled vocabulary.
 Recommended best practice is to separate multiple values in a list with space vertical bar space ( | ).</td>
 		</tr>
 		<tr>
 			<td>Examples</td>